leongersen/noUiSlider/README.md

 ---------

 ### 12.0.0 (*unreleased*)
+noUiSlider 12 does not include any breaking API changes.
+Unless you depend on specifics of the build process, there should be no issues upgrading.
-- License changed to MIT;
+- Change: License changed to MIT;
-- Build process is now based on NPM scripts, phasing out the Grunt task runner.
+- Change: Build process is now based on NPM scripts, phasing out the Grunt task runner.
+- Fixed: Aria values are now as per spec (#889);
 - Change: Pips formatting are now written as HTML (#875);
 - Change: The `filter` option is now called for all pips (#754);
 - Added: The `filter` option can now return `-1` to hide a pip (#754);